Implied Integrality in Mixed-Integer Optimization: Introduction

 \begin{example}[Primal detection] We consider a mixed-integer program that has the constraint $a x + b y + z = c$ for $a,b,c \in \Z$ with integer variables $x, y \in \Z$.
 After fixing $x = \bar{x}$ and $y = \bar{y}$ for arbitrary integer values $\bar{x},\bar{y}$, we can infer that $z = c - a \bar{x} - b \bar{y}$ must be integral.
 Since this holds for any choice of integral $\bar{x},\bar{y}$, we can freely choose to omit or enforce the constraint $z \in \Z$. \end{example}

 \begin{example}[Dual detection] Consider the following mixed-integer program:

 Assume that $x$ and $y$ are fixed to integral values $\bar{x}$ and $\bar{y}$, respectively.
 Then the remaining linear program that maximizes $z$ only has integral bounds for the single variable $z$, since $4 - 3 \bar{x} - 2 \bar{y}$ and $3 - 3\bar{y} - \bar{x}$ and $0$ are integral.
-This yields existence of an optimal solution with integral $z$, and we may enforce integrality.
+This implies that an optimal solution with integral $z$ exists.
+Thus, one can freely choose to omit or enforce the constraint $z \in \Z$.
+Alternatively, one could use complementary slackness to argue that one of the inequalities \eqref{dual_example_ineq1}, \eqref{dual_example_ineq2} or \eqref{dual_example_ineq_3} must hold with equality in an optimal solution, and use the same argument as for the primal detection method to infer that $z$ is implied integer.